nuejs/www/blog/introducing-nue-css/index.md

 ## Introducing Nue CSS
 Today we're launching Nue CSS.
 A more maintainable and scaleable alternative to Tailwind, BEM, and CSS-in-JS.
-It's a whole new way to build design websites.

-[image.scaled "/img/design-approach.png"]
-  caption: Nue approaches UX from designers' point of view
+It takes a *design approach* to user/customer experience:

+[image.scaled "/img/design-approach.png" size="720 × 147"]

 [.hero-quote]